Bakkiyalakshmiethiraj/Advanced-C-Lab-Manual/module 10.md

 EXP NO:20 C FUNCTION TO DELETE A GIVEN ELEMENT IN THE GIVEN LINKED LIST

-Aim:
-To write a C function that deletes a given element from a linked list.
+Aim: To write a C function that deletes a given element from a linked list.

 Algorithm:
-1. Check if the Linked List is Empty: o	If the head of the linked list is NULL, print a message indicating the list is empty and exit the function.
+1. Check if the Linked List is Empty:
+	If the head of the linked list is NULL, print a message indicating the list is empty and exit the function.
 2. Traverse the Linked List:
 o	Start from the head node and iterate through the list to find the node that contains the given element (data).
 3. Handle Deletion of the First Node: